Expert guidance from our chief Daru-walla, for the perfect way to serve for our Permit Room Old-Fashioned bottled cocktail at home. Continue reading

 Bountiful vegan repast.
-Abundant tofu akuri, vegan sausages, vegan black pudding, grilled field mushrooms, masala beans, grilled tomato and home-made vegan buns.
+Tofu akuri, vegan sausages, vegan black pudding, grilled field mushrooms, masala beans, grilled tomato and home-made vegan buns.

 A vegan version of the Irani café spiced-scrambled egg special.
 Piled up richly alongside plump, home-made vegan buns and grilled tomato.

-Freshly baked vegan naan, graced with a little vegan cheese and chilli tomato jam, wrapped around delicious sausages developed with Chef Neil Rankin.
-Cleverly fermented vegetables and best sausage spices will enhance your umami.
-8.90 *cooked in the same tandoor as naans made with dairy
+A delicious sausage developed with Chef Neil Rankin.
+Cleverly fermented vegetables and best sausage spices to enhance the umami. *Cooked in same tandoor as naans made with eggs and dairy

-A Dishoom recipe, handmade with oats, seeds, cashews, almonds, pistachios and cinnamon, roasted in coconut oil.
-Served with fresh seasonal fruits and coconut yoghurt.
+A Dishoom recipe, handmade with toasted oats, seeds, cashews, almonds, pistachios and cinnamon.
+Served with fresh seasonal fruits and creamy yoghurt.
+Dairy or Coconut yoghurt.

 Organic porridge oats cooked with oat milk, banana and sweet Medjool dates.
 A never-ending portion: if you wish for more, you need only ask.

-Fresh seasonal fruits topped with coconut yoghurt infused with fresh vanilla pod, and served with toasted seeds.
+Fresh seasonal fruits topped with creamy coconut yoghurt infused with fresh vanilla pod, and starflower honey.

 Kindly ask your server for details of our vegan lassis.

 A fine, crispy snack, not unlike papad.
-Dip happily in the spiced chutney made to an old family recipe.
-Made from dependable apple, not fickle mango.
+Dip happily in the spiced chutney, made to an old family recipe with dependable apple, not fickle mango.

-Fine filo pastry, pea and potato filling warmly spiced with cinnamon and cloves.
+Fine filo pastry, pea and potato filling warmly spiced with cinnamon, and coriander-mint chutney for dipping.

 Fine lady's fingers for the fingers.

 Cold and crunchy, light and lovely.
-Puffed rice, peanuts, Bombay Mix and nylon sev tossed with fresh pomegranate, tomato, onion, lime, tamarind, mint.
+Puffed rice, peanuts and Bombay Mix tossed with fresh pomegranate, tomato, onion, lime, tamarind, mint.